nanobox-quickstarts/nanobox-django/README.md

 # build a python runtime
 nanobox build

-# deploy the python runtime into a dev environment
+# start the dev environment
-nanobox dev deploy
+nanobox dev start

 # add a convenient way to access your app from the browser
 nanobox dev dns add django.nanobox.dev